andycranston/config2tftp/README.md

 ### Dialogue issues

-When I use the phrase `diaglogue` I mean the output of the ssh command during the various stages of the login and connection.
+When I use the word `dialogue` I mean the output of the ssh command during the various stages of the login and connection.

 Common issues can be: